antonioribeiro/tracker/upgrading.md

 # Laravel Stats Tracker Upgrading Guide

+## to 0.5.1

+As `tracker_route_paths.route_id` column was wrongly set to string, you need to change it to int8 or bigint.
+This is how you do this in PostgreSQL:

+	ALTER TABLE "tracker_route_paths"
+	ALTER COLUMN route_id TYPE bigint
+		USING CAST(CASE route_id WHEN '' THEN NULL ELSE route_id END AS INTEGER)

 ## to 0.5.0

 ####Download sb-panel v2, if you want to access the new Stats Panel: